 Home loans are a long-term financial commitment and therefore require careful consideration before making a decision.
 In India, there are various types of home loans available, such as fixed-rate home loans, floating-rate home loans, and hybrid home loans.

-Types of home loan
+Types of home loan based on the interest rate

 Fixed-rate based home loan